MicrosoftDocs/learn/learn-pr/nvidia/create-workspace-resources-getting-started-azure-machine-learning/includes/2-introduction-to-azure-machine-learning.md

 ## Managing data

-With Azure Machine Learning , the time-intensive process of data preparation and ingestion can be streaMachine Learning ined and collaboratively worked on.
+With Azure Machine Learning, you can streamline and collaboratively work on the time-intensive process of data preparation and ingestion.
 The platform smoothly integrates with _Azure Synapse, Azure Databricks,_ and a suite of other Azure services to assist data engineering pipelines to extract, transform, and load (ETL) raw data into datastores.

 ### Datastores and labeling

 Azure Machine Learning  securely stores your raw data in the datastore, so you don’t have to rely on external sources for your scripts, and your training sets can be experimented upon without risking the integrity of the original raw data.
 Once stored, you can clean, transform, and label data to create training sets from the datastore.
 Azure Machine Learning  offers tools to help label tabular, image, and text data—with built-in machine learning systems that can suggest labels or fully automate data labeling.
-The example below shows a human led multi-label classification project underway in the Azure Machine Learning  studio.